-In your conversations with the team, lead by example and take accountability for your own goals and actions.
+In your conversations with the team, lead by example and model accountability for your own goals and actions.
 Share your successes and failures (when appropriate) with the team.
-Not only does this make you human, but it also increases your transparency, builds trust and exhibits how you expect your team to take accountability as well.
+Not only does this make you human, but it also increases your transparency, builds trust and exhibits how you expect your team to take ownership as well.

 From there, help your team understand how they can be accountable too.
-Define employees’ responsibilities with them in a 1-on-1 environment and schedule routine follow-ups and check-ins.
+Define employees’ responsibilities with them in a 1-on-1 Sync-Up and schedule routine follow-ups.
 Work with your team to track their progress towards goals and ask the difficult questions.
 In challenging times, help your team understand that they can accept accountability in a solutions-oriented way.

 Listen, listen … then listen again